MohitBabbar1219/docker-tutorial/README.md

     5. Travis pushes the project to AWS EB
     6. EB pulls the images from docker hub and deploys
 - Refer `.travis.yml` for the CI setup for this project.
 Also note that we are using the production `Dockerfile`s for building the images now.

+### Deploying multiple containers to AWS
+- Deploying single container was straight forward.
+To deploy a multi-container project, we have to put the configurations of all the containers in one single file for AWS to know, we'll be calling that file `Dockerrun.aws.json`.
+- This `Dockerrun.aws.json` will tell elastic beanstalk where to pull the images from, what resources to allocate to each container, how to setup port mappings and other vital information.
+Elastic Beanstalk also works with ECS behind the scenes, so we need to define task definitions (refer docs for task definitions) in the file.
+- Format of the `Dockerrun.aws.json` file:
+    1. `AWSEBDockerrunVersion`
+    2. `containerDefinitions`:
+        1. `name`: Name of the service, eg. `client`
+        2. `image`: Our image on docker hub
+        3. `hostname`: Address at which all the other services will communicate with this service.
+Eg. `client`
+        4. `essential`: Boolean which decides if the current service is as essential as terminating the other services if this one goes down.
+Eg. our `nginx` server could be marked essential.
+- We need to create a new application and environment, appropriate to our use case, on elastic beanstalk for our app.
+- AWS provides two other different services for hosting DBs and in-memory data stores, namely AWS relational database service and AWS elastic cache, respectively.
+- Since, RDS and EC are different services, we need to define a security group to allow them to communicate to each other.